 Now on the Argentinian National Historical Register the restaurant has both table and counter services and deserves a little peak inside.
 If you decide to visit make sure you go all the way to the back of the building and check out the bathrooms.
 There’s a cute and pretty historical surprise back there.

-Go to the Prison Museum
+things to do in Ushuaia: Visit the Ushuaia Prison Museum

 The old prison in Ushuaia is now the home of 4 museum under one roof: the Maritime Museum, the Prison Museum, the Antarctic Museum, and the Marine Art Museum.